Can Worcestershire Sauce Go Bad

 Several factors can influence how long your Worcestershire sauce remains at its best:

-• Storage Conditions: Proper storage is paramount.
+• Storage Conditions: Proper storage is key.
 Keep your Worcestershire sauce in a cool, dark, and dry place, away from direct sunlight and heat sources.
 Extreme temperatures can accelerate the degradation of its ingredients, affecting its flavor and potentially leading to spoilage.
 Avoid storing it near the stove or other heat sources.

 • Exposure to Air: Once opened, ensure the bottle is tightly sealed after each use to minimize exposure to air, which can introduce unwanted microorganisms and accelerate oxidation.
 This helps maintain the quality and flavor for a longer duration.